leun2/basic-auth-template/README.md

           "password": "your_password"
         }
         ```
-    * **Response**: On successful authentication, returns an HTTP status code `200 OK` along with a JSON object containing the Access Token and user's information.
+    * **Response**: On successful authentication, returns an HTTP status code `200 OK` along with a JSON object containing the access token and user's information.
         ```json
         {
           "name": "leun",
-          "image": "/image.jpg"
+          "image": "/image.jpg",
           "token": "eyJhbGciOiJIUzI1Ni...",
         }
         ```